 The park is broken up into six major areas: The Hollow, The Boardwalk, Pioneer Frontier, Midway America, Founder’s Way, and Kissing Tower Hill.
 Our favorite rides were the Great Bear, Canyon River Rapids, and the SuperDooperLooper.
-You can have your picture taken with candy bar character mascots who walk around the park, or ride through a mock candy factory (Hershey’s Chocolate World) that gives you an overview of how Hershey came to be.
+You can have your picture taken with candy bar character mascots who walk around the park.
+There is also a ride through a mock candy factory (Hershey’s Chocolate World) that gives you an overview of how Hershey came to be.

 As I mentioned earlier and as luck may have it, our Hershey representative was able to secure us a private tour through the REAL operational Hershey plant, and we were able to see firsthand how the factory operates and watch the entire candy-making process.
 It was a highly secured environment and we had to be suited up in hair nets and shoe coverings, all our belongings placed in a locker, and guided around, without getting too close to the assembly lines.
-Our favorite part was the Hershey kiss wrapping machine, the same machine Milton Hershey invented dozens of years ago.
+Our favorite part was the Hershey Kiss wrapping machine, the same machine Milton Hershey invented dozens of years ago.

-A side day trip from Hershey could be to Gettysburg, just a short forty-five minute drive away.
+A side day trip from Hershey could be to Gettysburg, a short forty-five minute drive away.
 Gettysburg is chock full of history and it was the famous battle site that served as the turning point in the American Civil War.
-Here on July 1-3, 1863, more men actually fought and more men perished, than in any other battle before or since on North American soil.
+Here on July 1-3, 1863, more men actually fought and perished, than in any other battle before or since on North American soil.
 We drove through cemeteries and visited the Gettysburg National Military Park and Eisenhower National Historic Site.

 FYI: Gettysburg Battlefield is the most visited, written about, and studied battle ever recorded.